Fusion International: Teams and centres

 Fusion's services focus on community building, finding a sense of purpose and a Christian values base.
 Fusion's centres are established in response to research of local needs.
 In Australia this has led Fusion into outreach and support services such as drop-in centres and youth cafes, lunchtime programs in schools, accommodation and dwelling programs for youth and families, arts and crafts and social activities for isolated women, parenting programs for young single parents, mentoring and other special programs for teenagers who are not fitting into the school system, employment training schemes, outdoor education programs, community festivals designed to build connection in fragmented towns and suburbs, vocational rehabilitation, radio and print media and contributing to social policy development and action.

 Training programs

-Fusion Australia Ltd is a Registered Training Organisation, providing nationally accredited training within the Australian Qualifications Framework.
-Fusion runs a Certificate IV in Youth and Community Work (Christian).
+Fusion Australia Ltd was a registered training organisation, providing nationally accredited training within the Australian Qualifications Framework.
+Fusion ran a Certificate IV in Youth and Community Work (Christian).

 Fusion also trains educators to work in both first world and developing countries, developing community development skills to equip communities to be healthier.
 The intention of the community development programs is to work with local nationals and volunteers.
 The programs are designed to be transferable, reproducible and self-sustaining.